Nonruptured Cerebral Aneurysm

 - A computed tomography angiography (CTA) scan may be used to take detailed pictures of the aneurysm.

 - An angiogram is an x-ray picture of the blood vessels.
 Contrast liquid is used to help the blood vessels show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is a nonruptured cerebral aneurysm treated?

 - An aneurysm that has not ruptured may not need to be treated.
 Your healthcare provider may check it regularly.
-He may order tests that check the size of your aneurysm.
+He or she may order tests that check the size of your aneurysm.
 Treatment may be used to prevent a rupture if the aneurysm becomes large or you have symptoms.
 You may also need treatment if you have a family history of ruptured aneurysms.

 - The type of treatment depends on the size and location of the aneurysm.
-Your healthcare provider may fill the aneurysm with coils or other devices.
-He may move blood flow away from the aneurysm.
+Your provider may fill the aneurysm with coils or other devices.
+He or she may move blood flow away from the aneurysm.
 You may need surgery to have a small metal clip placed around the base of the aneurysm.
 The clip stays in place permanently to keep blood out of the aneurysm.

 What can I do to manage a nonruptured cerebral aneurysm?

 A cerebral aneurysm cannot be prevented, but the following can help you lower the risk that it will rupture: